nguyenhphilip/camino/content/posts/letters-czech.md

 >I totally get the surreal feeling..

->S
+>Stepan

 ## <center>...</center>

 ## October 7, 2017
 >Hi mate how’s your Camino?
-Gonna be in S. tomorrow or so?
+Gonna be in Santiago tomorrow or so?
 Wish you all the best.. hope it will be the best moment of your life.. and that’s just the beginning of an endless row of best days…

->S
+>Stepan

 ## <center>...</center>